wsu93/raster-tools/README.rst

 - find all voids
 - Save all pixels
-- Handle small voids immediately
+- Handle very small voids as a whole (quick batch) via the current extractor
-- Handle large voids as sparse array in
+- Handle single-tile voids
-?
-Handle large voids:
-    - Save as sparse array
-    - Do aggregation as sparse arrays
+- Keep multi-tile voids as sparse arrays on disk - keep track of tiles
-    - Do smoothing batchwise:
-        - zoom in, smooth, paste lower levels - rinse repeat
-        -

-- grow slices
+- Aggregate sparsely
-- determine bboxes
+- Smooth batchwise

 Creating streamlines